rundax/go-bitsong/docs/hub-overview/overview.md

 ## Cosmos Hub CLI

-`bitsongcli` is a command-line interface that lets you interact with the Cosmos Hub. `bitsongcli` is the only tool that supports 100% of the Cosmos Hub features, including accounts, transfers, delegation, and governance.
-Learn more about `bitsongcli` with the [delegator's CLI guide](../delegators/delegator-guide-cli.md).
+`gaiacli` is a command-line interface that lets you interact with the Cosmos Hub. `gaiacli` is the only tool that supports 100% of the Cosmos Hub features, including accounts, transfers, delegation, and governance.
+Learn more about `gaiacli` with the [delegator's CLI guide](../delegators/delegator-guide-cli.md).

 ## Running a full-node on the Cosmos Hub Mainnet

-In order to run a full-node for the Cosmos Hub mainnet, you must first [install `bitsongd`](../gaia-tutorials/installation.md).
+In order to run a full-node for the Cosmos Hub mainnet, you must first [install `gaiad`](../gaia-tutorials/installation.md).
 Then, follow [the guide](../gaia-tutorials/join-mainnet.md).

 If you are looking to run a validator node, follow the [validator setup guide](../validators/validator-setup.md).